brandonkal/font-metrics-db/README.md

 # Font Metrics Database

 This is a collection of metrics for ~1,500 fonts as measured in the browser.
-These fonts include 93% of the Google Fonts library.
+Among these fonts, 93% of the Google Fonts library is included.

 The database includes measurements based on two separate algorithms.
 I include both to give the user more flexibility as one calculation has a more accurate capHeight.